cloudikeme/intel-mlops-professional/08-LAB: Intel Deep Learnin Software Optimizations/README.md

+Lab Duration: 30 min

-### Lab Learning Objective: The lab teaches how to optimize deep learning using Intel's Extension for PyTorch and covers essential parallel computing concepts through OpenMP and NUMA systems.
+Lab Learning Objective: The lab teaches how to optimize deep learning using Intel's Extension for PyTorch and covers essential parallel computing concepts through OpenMP and NUMA systems.
 Students will also gain hands-on experience in setting OpenMP environment variables.

-### Problem Statement: As a member of the AI engineering team at Fancy Orchards, our mandate is clear: improve operational efficiencies and enhance worker safety by applying computer vision and deep learning.
+Problem Statement: As a member of the AI engineering team at Fancy Orchards, our mandate is clear: improve operational efficiencies and enhance worker safety by applying computer vision and deep learning.
 We've set our sights on automating high-risk and labor-intensive tasks in the orchard and the factory.

 Made using AI with Nightcafe